davida26/davida26.github.io/about.md

 Curated Code is my latest project designed to centralize information.
 Through this [Jekyll] (https://jekyllrb.com/) powered site, I intend to record my experiments, discoveries and random ramblings about the web and technology.
 The resource is primarily built for me but if your search query landed you here then more power to you.
 I hope it helps readers like you dig deeper into the web and innovate some projects of your own.

-Given the present page you are at, you probably want to know a little more about me and if you don't well read on because why not - maybe you will get a laugh out of it.
-So without any further ado, here is my story....
+Given the present page you are at, you probably want to know a little more about me and if you don't, well read on anyway - maybe you will get a laugh out of it.
+So without any further ado, here is my story...

 ## The Early Years